gerhansquad/salah-app/README.md

 # Salah

-Track your prayers with Salah!
+Pray on time with Salah!

 ### For contributors